UCL-CCS/EasyVVUQ/docs/source/old/workflow_changes.rst

     {'y1': 3.14, 'y2': [1, 2]}

 You can also enforce checking the output of your decoders using `Cerberus <https://docs.python-cerberus.org/en/stable/>`_.
-To this end you need to create a validation dictionary in the Cerberus format.
+To this end, you need to create a validation dictionary in the Cerberus format.
 You then need to specify this when calling ``add_app`` on a campaign.
-For example, if the ouput of the decoder is the dictionary above, you can use the following validator ::
+For example, if the output of the decoder is the dictionary above, you can use the following validator ::

     validator = {